 These are key to making electronic music.
 Tweaking is also called Automation and knob-twisting by hardware users.

 Modern music has evolved to be standalone but it retains elements of theatrical story telling.
 You can divide a song into verses and sections.
-In the documentation, we will use the terms from plays.
+In the documentation, we will use the terms from plays - scenes.
 Within each musical scene you typically have,

 Background: You use layers of rhythm and groove to set the mood.

 Foreground: Lead (Soliloquy), Counterpoint(Character Conflict), Call Response(Dialogues), Motif, Ornaments (Exposition)

 In screenplays you also have a setup / payoff dynamic.

 In Electronic Music the foreground is mainly developed via Tweaking.
 Tweaking effectively functions for the purposes of Exposition and Conflict.
 Chorus, Fade, Drop are used for transitions typically in electronic music.
 To compare the foreground in others,